top of page

 The night before departing Tinseltown, a new subscriber took us out for dinner at Il Segreto Ristorante in Bel Air.
 Delicious (get the burrata and squash blossoms stuffed with ricotta).

-Prior to flying to Fiji the next day, I stopped at the In-N-Out Burger just north of LAX for a delicious cheeseburger (animal style) and a (very) close up view of planes on final approach.
+Before flying to Fiji the next day, I stopped at the In-N-Out Burger just north of LAX for a delicious cheeseburger (animal style) and a (very) close-up view of planes on final approach.
 I'd never visited an In-N-Out before and I wasn't disappointed, as it's everything I'd been led to believe.

 Lodgings